Nest Stays

 White water rafting trips typically cost $80 to $110 per person, depending on the operator and the length of the trip.
 Full-day trips with lunch cost more, around $120 to $140 per person.
 Children are typically charged the same rate, though some operators offer discounts for kids under a certain age.

 Rafting is a group activity that rewards teamwork.
-It’s ideal for families with children aged 8 and up, couples, and groups of friends.
+It is ideal for families with children aged 8 and up, couples, and groups of friends.
 No prior experience is necessary for the Class II and III rapids common in this region.

 Anyone with heart conditions, serious back problems, or who is pregnant should consult a doctor before booking.
-Most operators have minimum age requirements around 6 and up.
+Most operators require a minimum age of 8 and up.

 What to Bring

 Wear a swimsuit under quick-dry clothing.
 Water shoes or old sneakers that can get completely wet are ideal.
 Bring a change of clothes for after the trip.
 Most operators provide dry bags for valuables.
-Don’t bring anything you can’t afford to get wet.
+Do not bring anything you cannot afford to get wet.

 How to Book

 Rafting trips are often run as day trips from the Jacó area, with transportation included.
 The drive to the river takes 1.5 to 2 hours each way, so plan for a full day.
 Book at least 24 hours in advance.
-Many operators require a minimum of 4 to 6 people to run a trip, so you may be combined with other guests.
+Most operators require a minimum of 2–6 guests to run a trip, so you may be combined with other visitors.

 Canyoning and Waterfall Rappelling